Stressed about managing your short term rental or finding a place to stay?

 2. Airbnb’s Cancellation Policies

 Understanding Airbnb’s cancellation policies can save you time and frustration when requesting a refund.
-However, it’s best to read cancellation policies – before booking, so you avoid surprises later.
+However, it’s best to read cancellation policies before booking to avoid surprises later.
 Now, these policies vary depending on your booking type and the host’s chosen rules.
 Here’s a breakdown:

 A. Shorter Stays (27 Nights or Less)